mineiros-io/terraform-aws-iam-policy/README.md

 You can create a custom AWS IAM Policy that can be attached to other IAM resources as users, roles or groups.

 - **Standard Module Features**: Create a custom IAM Policy.
+- **Extended Module Features**: Create exclusive policy attachments to roles, groups and/or users.

 ## Getting Started
 Basic usage for creating an IAM Policy granting full access to AWS Simple Storage Service (S3)